 Glorious coastlines (Northern TOur IDEAS)

-NEW ENGLAND COAST TO THE NORTH: MASSACHUSETTS, NEW HAMPSHIRE AND MAINE
+NEW ENGLAND COAST TO THE NORTH: MASSACHUSETTS, NEW HAMPSHIRE & MAINE

 See also: New England Coast (Southern Tour Ideas)

-For variety, you can’t beat the northern New England coast drive from seaside villages and shoreline stretching from Massachusetts, through New Hampshire and on up into Maine.
-Stop at beaches and fishing harbors, wander through artists’ colonies and world-class museums, and marvel at the solitude and natural beauty of one of America’s most popular National Parks.
+For variety, you can’t beat the northern New England coast drive with seaside villages and shoreline stretching from Massachusetts, through New Hampshire and on up into Maine.
+Stop at beaches and fishing harbors, wander through artists’ colonies and world-class museums, and marvel at the solitude and natural beauty of one of America’s most popular national parks.

-Below are some choices stops along New England’s Northern Coast (see map at bottom) to help plan your trip:
+Below are some choice stops along New England’s northern coast (see map at bottom) to help plan your trip:

 - Marblehead, Massachusetts: Charming coastal village

 Settled by English fishermen in 1629.
 Stroll through narrow 18th century streets to the yacht-filled harbor.
 The Georgian-style Jeremiah Lee Mansion, built in 1768, is a window into the lifestyle of well-off colonists.

 - Salem, Massachusetts: Salem Witch Museum / Peabody Essex Museum / House of the Seven Gables

 Learn about Salem’s infamous 1692 witch trials at the Salem Witch Museum; admire the splendid old sea captains’ homes on Chestnut Street and the Oriental treasures at the Peabody Essex Museum.
 Don’t miss the Maritime National Historic Site, and the House of the Seven Gables, the inspiration for author Nathaniel Hawthorne’s famous novel.